Updated: Feb 3

 Shipped items should always be sent to the business address.
 Shipping a purchase to your home simply for convenience could keep you from being able to use that transaction to benefit your business credit report.

 Synchronize the business name and address.
 Like a puzzle piece fitting into an available slot, this information needs to be consistent across all platforms and match to your D&B report exactly, whether on your website, online accounts, bank accounts, shipping details, and visible advertising.

 When possible, make purchases from businesses that are known to report automatically to D&B or have a proven history of manually reporting on their clients.
-Our list is extensive and provides plenty of options for products and services your business may find beneficial over time.

 Make sure to have your business credit report in its best possible position and a professional business plan prepared before applying for any bank or SBA loans or alternative funding greater than $50,000.
-We now offer professional business plan preparation for just $400 (2 payments of $200 each).

 Please feel free to reach out to me directly at 800-918-7505 ext 2 if you need more information or help using any of the above tips.
 I'll be glad to answer any questions you have about ways you can be more aggressive in your credit enhancement strategies.
 You can also book an online appointment to schedule a free consultation.